vitagroupag/documentation/docs/EHRbase/01-Installation.md

 EHRbase by default is built against Postgres.

-The easiest way to get started with it is by spinning up an ehrbase-postgres database and an ehrbase instance using Docker.
+The easiest way to get started with it is by spinning up an EHRbase Postgres database and an ehrbase instance using Docker.

 ### Start PostgresDB